Suggested Emphasis: Encourage one another, just like Barnabas.

 - This is not a long passage of Scripture so the teacher could read it directly from the Bible or allow older children to take turns reading.

 - Either the teacher or good readers could read a few verses from the story and then the children could draw what they have just heard.
-If you are able to print the verses on papers beforehand then the children could draw directly on the papers.
+If you are able to print the verses on paper beforehand then the children could draw directly on the papers.
 One of these passages would work well:

 - Be sure and genuinely encourage your students today (and every day)